 Health is as much a matter of caring for your mind, as it is caring for your body.
 Stress may originate in the brain, but it can drastically affect your overall wellbeing and put you at risk for a number of physical ailments.
-For those of you feeling the pressure of school or the workday, we’ve compiled a list of tips to help you deal with it effectively.
+Having better stress management techniques can greatly improve your mental and physical health.
+For those of you feeling the pressure of school or the workday, we’ve compiled a list of tips to help you manage that stress effectively.

 1. Practice Mindfulness